anighost1/auth-template/README.md

 Request Body:

 {
-  "identifier": "emailOrPassword",
+  "identifier": "emailOrUsername",
   "password": "yourpassword"
 }

-License
+📜 License

 This project is open-source and available under the MIT License.

-Contributing
+💡 Contributing

-Feel free to submit issues or pull requests for improvements.
+We welcome contributions!
+Feel free to submit issues or pull requests to help improve this project. 🚀

+🎯 Made with ❤️ by [Your Name]